balmli/com.telldus.live/README.md

 - Click on "Generate a private token for my user only", and follow the instructions.

 Then install the "Telldus Live" device from the app.
-Enter the public key, secret key, token key and token secret that you created.
+Enter the public key, private key, token and token secret that you created.

 Now you can install sensors and switches.